PyLops/pylops-mpi/joss/paper.md

 # Statement of need

-As scientific datasets grow and demand higher resolution, need for distributed computing and matrix-free linear algebra becomes essential.
+As scientific datasets grow, the need for distributed computing and matrix-free linear algebra becomes crucial.
-Models and datasets now often exceed a single machine's memory, making efficient, accurate computation challenging.
-However, many linear operators in scientific inverse problems can be decomposed into a series of computational blocks that, though resource-intensive, are well-suited for parallelization, highlighting the need for a distributed approach.
+Models and datasets often exceed a single machine’s memory, making efficient computation challenging.
+Many linear operators in scientific inverse problems can be decomposed into a series of computational blocks that are well-suited for parallelization, emphasizing the need for a distributed approach.

 When addressing distributed inverse problems, we identify three distinct families of problems:

-- **1. Fully distributed models and data**: Both model and data are distributed across nodes with minimal communication during modeling, mainly occurring in the solver for dot products or regularization (e.g., Laplacian).
-Each node handles a portion of the model and data when applying the operator and its adjoint.
+- **1. Fully distributed models and data**: Both the model and data are split across nodes with minimal communication, mainly in the solver for dot products or regularization.
+Each node processes its own portion of the model and data.

-- **2. Distributed data, model available on all nodes**: In this case, data is distributed across nodes while the model is available across all.
-Communication occurs during the adjoint pass when models produced by each node need to be summed together, and in the solver for dot products on the data vector.
+- **2. Distributed data, model available on all nodes**: Data is distributed across nodes, but the model is available on all.
+  Communication happens during the adjoint pass to sum models and in the solver for data vector operations.

-- **3. Model and data available on all nodes**: Here, communication is limited to the operator, with nodes having identical copies of the data and model master.
-All nodes perform computations in the forward and adjoint passes of the operator, requiring no communication in the solver.
+- **3. Model and data available on all nodes**: All nodes have identical copies of the data and model.
+Communication is limited to operator calculations, with no communication in solver needed.

 MPI for Python (mpi4py [@Dalcin:2021]) provides Python bindings for the MPI standard, allowing applications to leverage multiple processors across workstations, clusters, and supercomputers.
-Recent updates (version 3.0 and above) have simplified usage and improved data communication efficiency between nodes.
 Projects like mpi4py-fft [@Mortensen:2019], mcdc [@Morgan:2024], and mpi4jax [@mpi4jax] utilize mpi4py to expand their distributed computing capabilities, improving efficiency and scalability.

 PyLops-MPI, built on top of PyLops [@Ravasi:2020], leverages mpi4py to address large-scale problems in a distributed and parallel manner.
 It provides an intuitive API for scattering and broadcasting data and models across nodes, allowing various mathematical operations (e.g., summation, subtraction, norms)